docker/compose/docs/yml.md

 -- Override the default command.
 command: bundle exec thin -p 3000

--- Link to containers in another service
+-- Link to containers in another service.
+Optionally specify an alternate name -- for the link, which will determine how environment variables are prefixed, -- e.g. "db" -> DB_1_PORT, "db:database" -> DATABASE_1_PORT
 links:
  - db
+ - db:database
  - redis

 -- Expose ports.
 Either specify both ports (HOST:CONTAINER), or just the